 GRFP is also much more resistant to corrosion than steel and promises to last significantly longer in structures.
 As a bonus, there’s no rust to leave ugly stains on exterior surfaces.

-Pultruded fiberglass rebar is already comparable to steel rebar in price.
+Pultruded fiberglass rebar is already comparable in price to steel rebar.
 When you consider the lifetime cost — which takes into account maintenance and the lifespan of the building — GRFP is much more economical.

-As we mentioned, this is a newer technology and we expect the future will continue to see improvements in the durability and service life of pultruded rebar products.
+As we mentioned, this is a newer technology, and we expect to see continued improvements in the durability and service life of pultruded rebar products.

-Unfortunately, that doesn’t help us with the problem of existing infrastructure needing to be repaired and replaced.
+Unfortunately, that doesn’t help with the problem of existing infrastructure that needs to be repaired and replaced.
 But it does mean that we can begin to build in ways that won’t saddle our children with the same burden.

 —

 By the way, pultruded fiberglass rods are our specialty here at Tencom.
-If you’re interested to read more about them and their applications, click here.
+If you’re interested in reading more about them and their applications, click here.